Wercajk/KaThinka/README.md

 ![Kathinka](/KaThinka-Logo.png)
 ========

-Node.js and Koa API Rest Framework
+Node.js and Koa API REST Framework

 This should simplify such simple task as creating API using Koa